-A figure is automatically shown at the end of the process, to check visually that the low-resolution cortex and head surfaces were properly generated and imported.
+A figure is automatically shown at the end of the process, in order to check visually that the low-resolution cortex and head surfaces were properly imported.
 If it doesn't look like the following picture, do not go any further in your source analysis, fix the anatomy first.

 How to check the quality of the result

 It's hard to estimate what would be a good cortical reconstruction.
 What you are trying to spot at this level is mostly the obvious errors, like when the early stages of the brain extraction didn't perform well, just with a visual inspection.
 Play with the Smooth slider in the Surface tab.
 If it looks like a brain (two separate hemispheres) in both smooth and original views, it is probably ok.

 Display the cortex surface on top of the MRI slices, to make sure that they are well aligned, that the surface follows well the folds, and that left and right were not flipped: right-click on the low-resolution cortex > MRI registration > Check MRI/surface registration...